 We look forward to hearing from you!

 Rabbi Rachel Sabath Beit-Halachmi, Ph.D., serves as the National Director of Recruitment and Admissions, Assistant Professor of Jewish Thought and Ethics, and President’s Scholar.
 Rabbi Sabath leads the National Office of Recruitment and Admissions, including fostering partnerships with Jewish agencies, programs and organizations.
 She oversees applicants’ interviewing on the Cincinnati campus.
 She is the key professional working with the departments of alumni engagement, development and academic affairs.
 You will find her travelling extensively around North America on speaking engagements, teaching, and reaching out to anyone interested in taking the next steps to exploring a meaningful career in Jewish communal life or scholarship.

-Rabbi Andrew Goodman, Assistant Director of Recruitment and Admissions, New York, received his ordination from the rabbinical program on the New York campus in 2008.
+Rabbi Andrew Goodman serves as the Assistant Director of Recruitment and Admissions and the Dean of Students for the New York campus.
+He received his ordination from the rabbinical program on the New York campus in 2008.
 He works closely with the Debbie Friedman School of Sacred Music, the Doctor of Ministry in Pastoral Ministry, the New York School of Education, and the rabbinical candidates who visit, apply, and interview on the New York campus.
 He travels and teaches on the Eastern seaboard with a specific focus in college campuses and post-college communities.